 A publicly traded company, SWRL

-Headquartered in Henderson, Nevada, U-SWIRL, Inc. is on a mission to deliver consumers a smarter alternative to America’s favorite meals and snacks.
+Headquartered in Durango, Colorado U-SWIRL, Inc. is on a mission to deliver consumers a smarter alternative to America’s favorite meals and snacks.
 In October 2008, the Company acquired the worldwide rights to U-SWIRL® Frozen Yogurtand has commenced executing an aggressive strategy to build the brand into a globally recognized chain of highly experiential frozen yogurt cafes.

-With its seventh store in Vegas currently under construction and franchise stores operating or in development in Reno, Nevada and Phoenix, Arizona, U-Swirl is making fast progress in executing a series of complementary business strategies designed to rapidly establish the brand as an industry leader in the successful development and operation of frozen yogurt stores.
+U-Swirl is making fast progress in executing a series of complementary business strategies designed to rapidly establish the brand as an industry leader in the successful development and operation of frozen yogurt stores.
 Factors that support management’s belief that they will indeed succeed include sweeping consumer demand for quality, nutritional frozen desserts matched by overwhelmingly positive consumer reaction to the U-SWIRL self-serve concept.
-Moreover, given the management team’s proven industry expertise and impressive track record for building brands, successful franchise systems and profitable consumer-facing retail chains, U-Swirl expects to serve up strong fundamental growth and true long term value for all of its fellow shareholders.
+Moreover, given the management team’s proven industry expertise and impressive track record for building brands, successful franchise systems and profitable consumer-facing retail chains, U-Swirl expects to serve up strong fundamental growth and true long term value for all of its fellow shareholders.–>

 The U-SWIRL Frozen Yogurt® Concept and Commitment to Quality